Thousands Show Up For Funeral Of Hezekiah Perkins, 90-Year-Old Veteran Whose Family Couldn’t Come To Burial

 Korean War veteran Hezekiah Perkins had planned his funeral more than two decades in advance, paying for a cemetery plot and funeral arrangements to prepare for when he passed.

-But when the 90-year-old Cincinnati man passed away this week, there was one major hitch — his family, who lived out of the area, were not able to make it to the area in time.
+But when the 90-year-old Cincinnati man passed away this week, there was one major hitch; his family, who lived out of the area, were not able to make it to the area in time.

 With the funeral approaching and the prospect of no one showing up to honor him, Spring Grove Cemetery put out a public notice on its Facebook page asking for members of the public to attend.
 The notice gave directions to the section of the cemetery where Perkins was being buried, noting that some of the cemetery’s employees were already set to serve as pallbearers.